eProsima/Micro-XRCE-DDS-docs/docs/operations.rst

 Operations
 ==========
-Operations are the possible actions your *Micro XRCE-DDS Client* can ask to the *Micro XRCE-DDS Agent*.
+Operations are the possible actions your *eProsima Micro XRCE-DDS Client* can ask to the *eProsima Micro XRCE-DDS Agent*.
 Operations revolve around :ref:`entities_label`.
-*Micro XRCE-DDS Agent* will respond to all the requests with the status of the operation.
+*eProsima Micro XRCE-DDS Agent* will respond to all the requests with the status of the operation.

 Types
 -----